mcclure/soapbox-2021/index.md

 I gave a five-minute talk at GDC 2021 about a prototype I was working on.
-A link at the end promised more information at this URL, so here is some more information:

 ## Talk content

 * [Text version of talk slides](slides.md)

-* [LibP2P+Preact sample program](https://github.com/mcclure/ts-hello/tree/libp2p-preact-unstable): Sorry, this does almost nothing.
-I have a newer version of the demo but I haven't uploaded it yet.
-If you're reading this text and it's July, poke me on Twitter or something.
+## Demos

+The talk mentions a demo.
+Unfortunately, this demo isn't ready yet!
+However, I do have some LibP2P examples that contain some of the same code:

+* [Minimal LibP2P+Preact sample program](https://github.com/mcclure/ts-hello/tree/libp2p-preact-unstable): Connects to peers and lists them
+* [LibP2P+Preact DHT test](https://github.com/mcclure/ts-hello-bug/tree/dht-stream-garbage-bytes): This OUGHT to be a demo demonstrating looking someone up on the DHT by their public key, and sending some data back and forth.
+Unfortunately it doesn't work because when the stream opens, random garbage inserts itself in the stream and I'm not sure why!
+Uh...
+I'm filing a bug on libp2p.
+Actually using this bug may require watching console.log.

+I have a third demo, which actually contains an MTA implementation and a little social media AI, but I can't fix that demo until the second one works.
+Watch this space?

 ## Similar projects